xflr6/concepts/docs/manual.rst

     $ pip install concepts

 For a system-wide install, this typically requires administrator access.
-For an isolated installation, you can run the same inside a virtualenv_ or a venv_ (Python 3.3+ only).
+For an isolated installation, you can run the same inside a virtualenv_ or a :mod:`py3:venv` (Python 3.3+ only).

 The pip-command will automatically install the (pure-Python) bitsets_ and graphviz_ packages from PyPI as required dependencies.